Mintbase/Grants-Program/applications/bundlr-integration-harmonic.md

 We aim to build on these successes to broaden our client base as well as expand our tools and projects.
 We want to ease onboarding, expand utility, and build a replicating network.

+Status: Ideation phase completed.
+Technical details and architecture in Process.
+Checked out Bundlr documentation and examples with other L1s.
+Carved out below Architecture.
+Experimenting with Bundlr js library currently.

 ## Development Roadmap :nut_and_bolt:

 ### Overview